SpaceX Hits A Triple Milestone With Double Launch This Weekend

 He needn’t have worried, however.
 The booster recovered and made its landing, hitting the deck a little hard.

 The second launch of the weekend was part of the Iridium Next system, which aims to install a global network of satellites.
 These satellites will provide voice and data coverage to transceivers over Earth’s entire surface, eliminating blind spots.
 With the elimination of these blind spots, losing aircraft such as the Malaysia Flight MH370 will become next to impossible.
 The second launch sent up a group of satellites to join the 10 satellites that were positioned in January of 2017.
-Over the course of the next year, SpaceX hopes to launch another six more Iridium Next missions to complete the satellite constellation.
+Over the course of the next year, SpaceX hopes to launch another six Iridium Next missions to complete the satellite constellation.

 The launch of the Falcon 9 on Sunday did not use a previously used booster, but the booster used was recovered on a drone ship.
-According to the footage, however, the drone missed its mark on the recovery ship by 2-feet.
+According to the footage, however, the drone missed its mark on the recovery ship by two feet.
 The NASA Watch Twitter account poked fun at Elon Musk for the error, telling him that he would need to relaunch and “try harder” next time.

 (Sigh) @SpaceX lands a #Falcon9 on drone ship but misses target point by 2 feet.
 You need to launch this rocket again & try harder @ElonMusk pic.twitter.com/28Jk50FkbP